• Skip to primary navigation

 • Flannel

-Scoring Wheel and QuickSwap Tip (01 and 02) (Cricut Maker Only)
+Cricut Scoring Wheel And QuickSwap Tip (01 and 02) (Cricut Maker Only)

 This is probably my favorite tool (after the regular fine point blade).
 The scoring tool runs a line into your material without actually slicing through the material.
 This allows you to make crisp folds with precision!

 Scoring Wheels come in two types: 01 and 02.
-Which material you are using will determine which scoring tip you need to use.
+Which material you use will determine which scoring tip you need to use.

 Scoring Blade 01 and 02 with Housing